Two Ways to Not Catch Your Kid’s Cold: Natural Cold Remedies That Work

 Stay sane and healthy,

 P.S.
-Here are seven other resources for either preventing illness or dealing once it gets you:
+Here are ten other resources for either preventing illness or dealing once it gets you:

-- This soothing spray for raw, painful throats.
+- This soothing spray for kids with raw, painful throats.

 - My thoughts on giving kids fever reducers.